EloiStree/2025_01_01_WsBeaconBroadcasterDDNS/README.md

 > The code has not been started yet, but it is part of my 2025_01_01 resolution to enable the type of game I want to build.

+> **Note:** To host a beacon, you need to know how to open ports and set up port forwarding.